-- 1 The Graduate Diploma in Legal Studies is based on modules offered for first degree courses in the School of Law.
-The award of the Graduate Diploma carries with it recognition by the Solicitors Regulation Authority and the Bar Standards Board.
-These Regulations should be read in conjunction with the appropriate Instructions to Examiners.
-All references to Instructions in these Regulations shall refer to the Instructions to Examiners: Graduate Diploma in Legal Studies. - 2 A candidate for the Graduate Diploma in Legal Studies must: - (1) Study in accordance with these Regulations and Instructions to Examiners. - (2) Attend and satisfactorily complete an introductory course relating to the English legal system, legal method and legal research. - (3) If undertaking the academic stage for the purpose of qualification as a solicitor, candidates must demonstrate one of the following and be approved by the Board of the School of Law as a candidate for the Graduate Diploma in Legal Studies: - (i) They hold a non-QLD law degree from a UK university/a university in the Republic of Ireland. - (ii) They hold a degree in a subject other than law from a UK university/a university in the Republic of Ireland. - (iii) They are overseas graduates who have studied any subject for a minimum of three years full time. -) They hold other academic or vocational qualifications that the SRA considers equivalent to a degree (assessed learning and supervised work-based learning 'equivalent means' detailed in the SRA/BSB Academic Stage Handbook). - (4) If undertaking the academic stage for the purpose of qualification as a barrister, demonstrate one of the following and be approved by the Board of the School of Law as a candidate for the Graduate Diploma in Legal Studies: - (i) They hold a UK/Republic of Ireland degree, awarded at or above the minimum standard (II(2)
+- The Graduate Diploma in Legal Studies is based on modules offered for first degree courses in the School of Law.
+The award of the Graduate Diploma carries with it recognition by the Solicitors Regulation Authority (SRA) and the Bar Standards Board (BSB). - 2.
+A candidate for the Graduate Diploma in Legal Studies must: - (1) Study in accordance with these Regulations. - (2) Attend and satisfactorily complete an introductory course relating to the English legal system, legal method and legal research. - (3) If undertaking the academic stage for the purpose of qualification as a solicitor, candidates must demonstrate one of the following and be approved by the Board of the School of Law as a candidate for the Graduate Diploma in Legal Studies: - (i) They hold a non-QLD law degree from a UK university/a university in the Republic of Ireland. - (ii) They hold a degree in a subject other than law from a UK university/a university in the Republic of Ireland. - (iii) They are overseas graduates who have studied any subject for a minimum of three years full time. - (iv) They hold other academic or vocational qualifications that the SRA considers equivalent to a degree (assessed learning and supervised work-based learning 'equivalent means' detailed in the SRA/BSB Academic Stage Handbook). - (4) If undertaking the academic stage for the purpose of qualification as a barrister, candidates must demonstrate one of the following and be approved by the Board of the School of Law as a candidate for the Graduate Diploma in Legal Studies: - (i) They hold a UK/Republic of Ireland degree, awarded at or above the minimum standard (II(2) - (ii) They have been granted a Certificate of Academic Standing by the BSB on the basis of an overseas degree or a non-standard UK/Republic of Ireland degree.